Benjamin H. Southworth

 Benjamin Harrison Southworth (November 1, 1878 - January 3, 1924) was an American football player, physician and surgeon.
 He was a member of the University of Michigan's 1901 "Point-a-Minute" football team that finished the season 11–0, outscored opponents 550 to 0, and won the first college football bowl game, the 1902 Rose Bowl.
 Southworth was one of 15 players who traveled from Ann Arbor to play in the first Rose Bowl game.

-Early years
+Early life

 Southworth was born in 1878 on a farm in Reading Township, Hillsdale County, Michigan.
 At the time of the 1880 United States census, he was living on the family farm in Reading with his parents, J.L. and Emily Southworth, and three older brothers, H.E., H.D. and J.B.

 University of Michigan

 Southworth enrolled as a medical student at the University of Michigan in 1899 and played college football on the 1900 and 1901 Michigan Wolverines football teams.
 He was a member of the famed 1901 "Point-a-Minute" team that finished the season 11–0 and outscored opponents 550 to 0.
 He appeared as a substitute in three games during the 1901 season—at center in the Albion game, left tackle in the Buffalo game, and left guard in the Beloit game.
 He was one of 15 players whose expenses were paid by Pasadena Tournament of Roses Association, allowing Michigan to field a team in the 1902 Rose Bowl, which Michigan won by score of 49 to 0.
 A profile of the 1901 team noted, "Southworth, the big guard, is a junior medic.
 He has the weight, and with an increase of speed will develop into a 'Varsity player."